alexcostaluiz/JavaScriptAnimations/README.md

 # JavaScriptAnimations

 Lightweight and versatile JavaScript animations library.
+View an example of this library in use here: [alexcostaluiz.com](http://alexcostaluiz.com).

 ## Getting Started